martinring/thesis/src/2-Pre-Deployment.md

 ### Syntactic Representation

 The specifications on the different levels are written in different formalisms, each in their own syntax.
-Since we aim to extensibly support a wide variety of file types, it would be inflexible to implement a parser for every concrete input syntax.
+Since we aim to support a wide variety of file types in an extensible way, it would be inflexible to implement a parser for every concrete input syntax.
 Hence we decided to employ the widely adopted, generic Eclipse Modelling Framework (EMF) [@steinberg2008emf], which serves as a common basis for other file types.
 This means that any format is supported as soon as there is a translation into EMF.